jmbealer/my-knowledge-base/it-certs/comptia-itf.md

   - Floats
 - Boolean

-### 1.3 Illustrate the basics of computing and processing.
+### 1.3 Illustrate the Basics of Computing and Processing

 - Input
 - Output
 - Processing
 - Storage
-### 1.4 Explain the value of data and information.
+### 1.4 Explain the Value of Data and Information

 - Data and information as assets
 - Importance of investing in security
 - Relationship of data to creating information
 - Intellectual property
   - Trademarks
   - Copyright
   - Patents
 - Digital products
 - Data-driven business decisions
   - Data capture and collection
   - Data correlation
   - Meaningful reporting

-### 1.5 Compare and contrast common units of measure.
+### 1.5 Compare and Contrast Common Units of Measure

 - Storage unit
   - Bit